SreevidyaAyarpully/Sports-celebrity-classification/README.md

 ### Model Prediction:

 - The model was tested on a set of celebrity images, and predictions were made for each image.
-- Predictions for specific celebrities (e.g., Maria Sharapova and Roger Federer) were provided, demonstrating the model's capability of making accurate predictions.
+- Predictions for specific celebrities were provided, demonstrating the model's capability of making accurate predictions.